 For mild strains, sprains and bruising injuries, non-steroidal anti-inflammatory drugs (NSAIDs) are often found to be effective.
 They help relieve pain and may limit inflammation and swelling too.
 For example, you can buy Nurofen at pharmacies.
 Nurofen contains ibuprofen and is available in several forms.

 Nurofen Joint & Back Pain Relief 5% Gel and Nurofen Joint & Back Pain Relief Maximum Strength 10% Gel formulations are topical preparations that are absorbed into the skin to get to work where needed to offer back pain relief, ease a strained calf muscle or other similar sports injury.
-There are also oral forms of Nurofen including a 300mg sustained release capsule for back pain, which can provide up to 12 hours relief*, for your back or other sites of muscular and rheumatic aches and pains if needed.

 In the case of serious injury, particularly to the head or spine, seek immediate medical advice straight away.
 You should also consider visiting your doctor if you experience severe pain, swelling, numbness, or cannot bear weight on a limb.
 If you are worried your symptoms are too severe or you think you may have broken or dislocated a joint, then see a doctor immediately